 - “Meaning to send a thank-you note but then not doing it is exactly the same as never thinking to send one — that person is still receiving zero thank you notes.” ― Kelly Williams Brown, Adulting: How to Become a Grown-up in 468 Easy(ish) Steps.
 Note: I have not read this book, but I love the quote and that there is a cat on the front cover of the book!

-- Use stickers for informal thank-you notes to give the envelopes some personality!
+- Use stickers for an informal thank-you note to give the envelopes some personality!
 I love cat stickers :)

 - When you receive multiple gifts from the same person at the same time, mention each gift in the thank-you note.